art-egorov/ilund4u/docs/Parameters/cmd_parameters.md

 :    Fraction of proteomes within a proteome community in which clustered
     variable islands should be found to be considered as a hotspot.
     [default: 0.3]

+`-rnf, --report-not-flanked`
+:    Report in results hotspots that have flanked conserved genes only on one
+    side (located on the end of non-circular sequences) [default: False]

 ### Optional arguments | others